 Given the right conditions, anything will rot.
-Composting can be defined as optimizing conditions so aerobic bacteria and other organisms consume the waste, destroying any harmful bacteria and pathogens in the process.
-The end result is fertilizer which can be safely handled and spread on your garden.
+Composting can be defined as optimizing conditions, so aerobic bacteria and other organisms consume the waste, destroying any harmful bacteria and pathogens in the process.
+The result is a fertilizer that can be safely handled and spread in your garden.

-Just like how you can compost household scraps, you can also compost human waste.
-It may seem scary to put composted fecal matter on your garden.
-However, the process is actually fairly easy.
-There are even many newer models of compost toilets which simplify the process.
+Like how you can compost household scraps, you can also compost human waste.
+It may seem scary to put composted fecal matter in your garden.
+However, the process is fairly straightforward.
+There are even many newer models of compost toilets that simplify the process.

 Turning Human Waste into Compost

 Bacteria can be divided into two types: aerobic and anaerobic.
 Aerobic bacteria require oxygen levels of at least 5% survive.
-By contrast, anaerobic bacteria thrive in conditions where there is no or little oxygen.
+By contrast, anaerobic bacteria thrive in conditions with little or no oxygen.

 As aerobic bacteria compost waste, they produce heat.
 As the temperature increases, different types of aerobic bacteria will take over.

 You may have read about these when setting up your compost pile – like mesophilic and thermophilic bacteria.
-The temperature actually gets hot enough in a compost pile that it sterilizes human waste.
-There’s a great overview of these bacteria here.
+The temperature gets hot enough in a compost pile to sterilize human waste.
+There’s an excellent overview of these bacteria here.

-If anaerobic bacteria are allowed to thrive though, then things get nasty.
-They release ammonia-like substances which cause bad smells and gases.
+If anaerobic bacteria are allowed to thrive, things get nasty.
+They release ammonia-like substances, which cause bad smells and gases.

-- Keep waste oxygenated: Typically, the waste chamber will also be rotated so that oxygen can reach all waste.
+- Keep waste oxygenated: Typically, the waste chamber will be rotated so oxygen can reach all waste.
 An exhaust fan will also assist in blowing air on the waste.

 - Maintain carbon-nitrogen balance: Urine contains huge amounts of nitrogen.
-If urine is allowed to get in the compost chamber, anaerobic bacteria will get out of control.
+If urine is allowed in the compost chamber, anaerobic bacteria will get out of control.
 Thus, almost all compost toilets will have urine-diversion devices.
-As for the carbon, a bit of peat moss, coconut fiber, or saw dust are added to the chamber.
+As for the carbon, a bit of peat moss, coconut fiber, or sawdust is added to the chamber.

 - Reduce moisture content: Fecal matter is about 75% to 90% liquid by volume.
 Aerobic bacteria do not thrive in high-moisture environments.
 However, they do need some moisture to survive.
 So, compost toilets will have a fan which helps most (but not all) moisture evaporate from the solid waste.

-- Regulate temperature: In order for aerobic bacteria to thrive, temperatures must be kept at around 60 to 100 degrees Fahrenheit.
+- Regulate temperature: For aerobic bacteria to thrive, temperatures must be kept at around 60 to 100 degrees Fahrenheit.
 Compost toilets will not work in very cold or freezing weather.
 Some advanced models of compost toilets have temperature-regulating devices.

 Compost Toilets vs. Pit Latrines

-However, it is going to take a VERY long time for latrine waste to be turned into compost.
-In fact, it takes so long that the sludge in pit latrines can contaminate ground water and become a public health risk.
-This is why pit latrines usually need to be emptied when they are full and not just covered.
+However, it will take a VERY long time for latrine waste to be turned into compost.
+It takes so long that the sludge in pit latrines can contaminate groundwater and become a public health risk.
+This is why pit latrines must be emptied when full and not just covered.

 Using a Composting Toilet

-Each time you go #2 in a compost toilet, you will need to add a handful of carbon material (such peat moss or dry straw) to the chamber.
+Each time you go #2 in a compost toilet, you will need to add a handful of carbon material (such as peat moss or dry straw) to the chamber.
 Then you use the agitator handle to rotate the chamber.
-You can use a spray bottle with vinegar in it to clean the bowl of any waste which remained.
+You can use a spray bottle with vinegar to clean the bowl of any remaining waste.

 The urine collection bottle should be emptied every day.
 Otherwise, the urine can start to smell bad.
-The compost chamber should be emptied when nearly full.
+The composting chamber should be emptied when nearly full.

 Alternatively, you can keep the waste in the chamber to cure.
 Many people will let the chamber cure for about a year until putting it on their compost heap.
-Obviously, you will need multiple replacement chambers to use while the full chamber completes composting.
+You will need multiple replacement chambers while the full chamber completes composting.

 DIY Composting Toilets vs. Purchased Composting Toilets

-It is actually very easy to make a DIY composting toilet.
-You essentially just need a bucket and a urine diverter (or a separate bucket for urinating into).
+It is straightforward to make a DIY composting toilet.
+You need a bucket and a urine diverter (or a separate bucket for urinating).
 Each time you go #2 in the bucket, you put a bit of carbon material over the waste.
 When it is full, you put it on your compost heap for curing.

 The problem with these simple DIY composting toilets is that they don’t always create ideal conditions for composting.

 For example, composting slows down drastically at temperatures less than 50F.
 There’s not much you can do about this if your bathroom is in a bucket.
-But some advanced portable composting toilets even have temperature sensors and regulators in them.
+But some advanced portable composting toilets even have temperature sensors and regulators.
 They keep the temperature set so composting occurs faster.